nvzavi/fsr/README.md

 # File Signature Resolver (fsr) BETA
+This is a small project that I am working on in my free time.
+I wanted a tool to quickly patch headers (that may have been manipulated for malicious intent) with the correct signatures, and so this application came about.
+It is intended that this application should assist in understanding the correct file type, of a specified file, and provide additional insight that can possibly help and complement other file analysis steps/procedures.

-Thanks to [@qti3e](https://github.com/qti3e) for supplying the extensions database in JSON.
-I use this JSON file as the reference database for this tool and it can be found  [here.](https://gist.github.com/Qti3e/6341245314bf3513abb080677cd1c93b)
+Thanks to [@qti3e](https://github.com/qti3e) for supplying the extensions database in JSON (file name 'extensions.json').
+I use this JSON file as the reference database for this tool and it can be found  [here.](https://gist.github.com/Qti3e/6341245314bf3513abb080677cd1c93b) Copy the 'extensions.json' file to the respective build directory (Debug/net6.0 or Release/net6.0) and everything should be fine to test the solution.

-This is a small personal project, a windows console tool that automates some of the manual tasks of reviewing/analysing/updating a specified file's signature and overall structure/contents.
+To summarize, its a .net6 C#10 windows console application that automates some of the manual tasks of reviewing/analysing/updating a specified file's signature and overall structure/contents.
 * The following tasks are automated *(based on your selected usage argument)*:
   * Lookup the file signature of various file types that is contained within the accompanying JSON file
   * Quickly Identify the file signature that might by associated with a specified file